cyber-dojo/saver/README.md

       }
     }
 ```
-- returns the group id of the group  practice-session created from the given manifest, eg
+- returns the id of the created group practice-session, eg
 ```
-  { "create": "55D3B97CF7"
+  { "create": "55D3B9"
   }
 ```